Fountain of The Sun, Rastau, The Missing Portion of the Ancient Egyptian Religion

 Now what is this colorful building shown in the opposite picture?

-This is Rastau, a complex imaginary underground structure that has many sections, gates and lakes.
+This is Rastau (or Restau), a complex imaginary underground structure that has many sections, gates and lakes.
 The upper part of it that is shown with vertical lines is the fountain of the sun.
-Everything below the vertical lines is imaginary, and it contains many evil things that the deceased has to pass in order to continue the netherworld journey with Ra.
+Everything below the vertical lines is imaginary, and it contains many evil things that the deceased has to pass in order to continue the netherworld journey with the god Ra.

 In the Book of the Dead of Peter Renouf, the author described Rastau as a gate between the netherworld and heaven.
 We will come back to Rastau later, and we will see what the author has written about it.

 It seems that the Egyptian religion is based on the story of Osiris and his brother Set.
 Here is the story as it is written in a book issued by the British Museum.